Prisms and Prismatic Cohomology: Prisms

 It is immediate from the construction that $GF \simeq \mathrm{id}$.
 To prove $FG \simeq \mathrm{id}$, we must check that if $(A,I)$ is a perfect prism, then $(A,I) \simeq (A_{\inf}(A/I), \ker(\theta))$.
 As $A_{\inf}(A/I) \xrightarrow{\theta} A/I$ is the universal pro-infinitesimal thickening of $A/I$, there is a unique map $A_{\inf}(A/I) \to A$ factoring the map down to $A/I$ on either side; in particular, we have $\ker(\theta)A \subset IA$.
 By \cref{PerfectLambda}, it is automatically a map of $\delta$-rings.
 As $\ker(\theta) \subset A_{\inf}(A/I)$ and $I \subset A$ are both generated by distinguished elements, it follows from Lemma~\ref{distinguishedDivide} that if $\ker(\theta) = d A_{\inf}(A/I)$, then $I = d A$.
 Moreover, $d$ is a nonzerodivisor on both rings by Lemma~\ref{PrimEltPRop} and both rings are $d$-adically complete.
 It remains to simply observe that $A_{\inf}(A/I)/d A_{\inf}(A/I) \to A/d$ is an isomorphism as both sides identify with $A/I$. \end{proof}

-\begin{remark}[Regular local rings via prisms] Let $R$ be a complete noetherian regular local ring of dimension $d$ with residue field $k$ of characteristic $p > 0$.
-We explain explain how the formalism of prisms helps understand the construction of a faithfully flat map $R \to R_\infty$ with $R_\infty$ perfectoid that appeared in \cite[Example 3.4.6 (3)]{AndreAbhyankar} and \cite[Proposition 5.2]{BhattDSC}.
+\begin{remark}[Perfectoid covers of regular local rings via prisms] Let $R$ be a complete noetherian regular local ring of dimension $d$ with residue field $k$ of characteristic $p > 0$.
+We explain how the formalism of prisms helps understand the construction of a faithfully flat map $R \to R_\infty$ with $R_\infty$ perfectoid that appeared in \cite[Example 3.4.6 (3)]{AndreAbhyankar} and \cite[Proposition 5.2]{BhattDSC}.
 We focus on the essential case of mixed characteristic, i.e., we assume $R$ is $p$-torsionfree.

 Choose a Cohen ring $W$ for $k$ with a Frobenius lift $\phi_W$.
 Thanks to the Cohen structure theorem, we may write $R = A/(f)$, where $A := W\llbracket x_1,...,x_d\rrbracket$ and $f \in \mathfrak{m} - \mathfrak{m}^2$, where $\mathfrak{m} = (p,x_1,...,x_d) \subset A$ is the maximal ideal.
 We first explain how to endow $A$ with the structure of a $\delta$-ring that makes $f$ a distinguished element (and thus $(A,(f))$ becomes a prism).
 In the $(d+1)$-dimensional $k$-vector space $\mathfrak{m}/\mathfrak{m}^2$, we can write $f = a_0 p + \sum_{i=1}^d a_i x_i$, with $a_0 \in k$.
 There are two cases to consider, depending on whether $a_0 = 0$ or not.